-‘RHOBH’ Stars Think Puppygate Drama Was Set Up for ‘Vanderpump Dogs’ Spinoff
+‘RHOBH’ Stars Think Puppygate Drama Was Set Up For ‘Vanderpump Dogs’ Spinoff

 “If this was really about their concern about a dog … Why didn’t they go do a home check on the new owner that Dorit gave the dog to?
 Why didn’t they say, ‘Dorit go pick up that dog and bring it back to the shelter?’
 It wasn’t.
 It was about the story.
 It wasn’t about the dog,” Teddi Mellencamp stated, according to Us Weekly.

 Mellencamp wasn’t the only co-star of Vanderpump’s to wonder why Vanderpump escalated the issue over Lucy to such a heated level.
-Lisa Rinna also wondered if the scandal over Lucy was seen as an opportunity for Vanderpump to up the ante on the drama and try to get a new spin off.
+Lisa Rinna also wondered if the scandal over Lucy was seen as an opportunity for Vanderpump to up the ante on the drama and try to get a new spinoff.

 “Pilot In the works.
 This at the bottom of ‘those texts’ all a setup, all for another TV show,” Rinna said, according to Us Weekly.